junxit/us-congress-bills-114/metadata.md

 - 2015-11-09 — Placed on the Union Calendar, Calendar No. 250.
 - 2015-11-09 — Reported by the Committee on Financial Services.
 H. Rept.
 114-329.
 - 2015-11-09 — Reported by the Committee on Financial Services.
 H. Rept.
 114-329.
+- 2015-11-16 — Rules Committee Resolution H. Res.
+526 Reported to House.
+Rule provides for consideration of H.R.
+1737 and H.R.
+511. Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+For the purposes of requesting a conference with the Senate, the resolution provides that the House has taken S. 1177 from the Speaker's table, adopts an amendment in the nature of a substitute consisting of the text of H.R.
+5, as passed by the House and adopts S. 1177, as amendend.
+The resolution makes in order only those amendments to H.R.
+1737 printed inthe report.
+H.R.
+511 shall be considered under a closed rule.
+- 2015-11-18 — Amendment (A001) offered by Mr. Gosar. (consideration: CR H8309-8310; text: CR H8309)
+- 2015-11-18 — Amendment (A002) offered by Mr. Smith (MO). (consideration: CR H8310; text: CR H8310)
+- 2015-11-18 — Amendment (A003) offered by Ms. Sewell (AL). (consideration: CR H8310-8311; text: CR H8311)
+- 2015-11-18 — Amendment agreed to Committee of the Whole
+- 2015-11-18 — Amendment agreed to Committee of the Whole
+- 2015-11-18 — Amendment agreed to Committee of the Whole
+- 2015-11-18 — Considered as unfinished business. (consideration: CR H8322)
+- 2015-11-18 — Considered under the provisions of rule H. Res.
+526. (consideration: CR H8297-8311; text of measure as reported in House: CR H8309)
+- 2015-11-18 — DEBATE - Pursuant to the provisions of H. Res.
+526, the Committee of the Whole proceeded with 10 minutes of debate on the Gosar amendment No. 1.
+- 2015-11-18 — DEBATE - Pursuant to the provisions of H. Res.
+526, the Committee of the Whole proceeded with 10 minutes of debate on the Sewell amendment No. 3.
+- 2015-11-18 — DEBATE - Pursuant to the provisions of H. Res.
+526, the Committee of the Whole proceeded with 10 minutes of debate on the Smith (MO) amendment No. 2.
+- 2015-11-18 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1737.
+- 2015-11-18 — House amendment agreed to: On agreeing to the Gosar amendment (A001) Agreed to by voice vote.
+- 2015-11-18 — House amendment agreed to: On agreeing to the Sewell (AL) amendment (A003) Agreed to by voice vote.
+- 2015-11-18 — House amendment agreed to: On agreeing to the Smith (MO) amendment (A002) Agreed to by voice vote.
+- 2015-11-18 — House amendment offered
+- 2015-11-18 — House amendment offered
+- 2015-11-18 — House amendment offered
+- 2015-11-18 — House amendment offered/reported by : Amendment (A001) offered by Mr. Gosar.(consideration: CR H8309-8310; text: CR H8309)
+- 2015-11-18 — House amendment offered/reported by : Amendment (A002) offered by Mr. Smith (MO).(consideration: CR H8310; text: CR H8310)
+- 2015-11-18 — House amendment offered/reported by : Amendment (A003) offered by Ms. Sewell (AL).(consideration: CR H8310-8311; text: CR H8311)
+- 2015-11-18 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+526 and Rule XVIII.
+- 2015-11-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-18 — On agreeing to the Gosar amendment (A001) Agreed to by voice vote.
+- 2015-11-18 — On agreeing to the Sewell (AL) amendment (A003) Agreed to by voice vote.
+- 2015-11-18 — On agreeing to the Smith (MO) amendment (A002) Agreed to by voice vote.
+- 2015-11-18 — On passage Passed by the Yeas and Nays: 332 - 96 (Roll no. 637).
+- 2015-11-18 — POSTPONED ROLL CALL VOTE - The Chair put the question on passage of H.R.
+1737 and by voice vote, announced that the ayes had prevailed.
+Mr. Guinta demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2015-11-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 332 - 96 (Roll no. 637).
+- 2015-11-18 — Rule provides for consideration of H.R.
+1737 and H.R.
+511. Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+For the purposes of requesting a conference with the Senate, the resolution provides that the House has taken S. 1177 from the Speaker's table, adopts an amendment in the nature of a substitute consisting of the text of H.R.
+5, as passed by the House and adopts S. 1177, as amended.
+The resolution makes in order only those amendments to H.R.
+1737 printed in the report.
+H.R.
+511 shall be considered under a closed rule.
+- 2015-11-18 — The House adopted the amendments en gross as agreed to by the Committee of the Whole House on the state of the Union.
+- 2015-11-18 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1737.
+- 2015-11-18 — The Speaker designated the Honorable Ted Poe to act as Chairman of the Committee.
+- 2015-11-18 — The previous question was ordered pursuant to the rule. (consideration: CR H8311)